Fernando Tatís Jr.: 2025 season

+2026 season

+On April 11, the Padres played Tatís as a second baseman.
+He began the season going homerless in his first 238 at-bats.
+On August 18, in a 5–2 win over the New York Mets, he hit two home runs off Zac Thornton, including a 452-foot shot on the first pitch of the game.
+In the second inning, Tatís reached over the right field wall to rob Francisco Lindor of a grand slam.

 Player profile

 Tatís, a 6 ft 3 in, 217 lb (1.90 m, 98 kg) outfielder and shortstop, has been described as a five-tool player by MLB.com due to his skills in hitting, hitting for power, fielding, throwing, and running.
 In his 2021 season, Tatís hit 42 home runs, the most in the National League that year.
 He is only the fifth Padres player to hit 40+ home runs in a single season.
 His .282 batting average in 2021 was the highest among leaderboard-qualified Padres batters.
 Tatís posted an average sprint speed of 29.3 feet per second through his first three seasons and placed in the 98th percentile of all MLB baserunners in 2020.

 In 2019, Tatís committed 18 errors, the fifth-most in MLB that season.
 Although he committed only three errors in the shortened 2020 season and raised his fielding percentage 40 points to .984, he committed 21 errors in 2021, the third-most in the league that year.
 Critics have alleged that Tatís's highlight-reel defensive plays distract from his inconsistency on easy plays.
 Although he was described as a subpar defender at shortstop, he has been touted for his defense since he moved to right field in 2023.

 Tatís has been credited as one of the most exciting star players in baseball.
 ESPN ranked him as the most entertaining MLB player in 2020.